linq2db/linq2db/Doc/articles/model/associations.md

 }
 ```

-In this sample `ThisKey` and `OtherKey` has beed removed but, if they are defined, predicate will be extended with their equality.
+In this sample `ThisKey` and `OtherKey` has beed removed but, if they are defined, predicate will be combined with keys.

 And previous query can be rewtitten using this new property